 Some types of cancer can be prevented or detected early, and the prospects for surviving cancer continue to improve.
 CPRIT will foster prevention of cancer in Texas by providing financial support for a wide variety of projects relevant to cancer prevention, risk reduction, early detection, and survivorship.
-This RFA solicits applications for healthcare professional education and training and/or health promotion, education, and outreach for prevention, early detection, and survivorship of cancer for the public.
-The target audiences for education and training are healthcare professionals involved in cancer outreach and care (including, but not limited to, physicians, nurses, medical assistants, dentists, physician assistants, pharmacists, physical therapists, social workers, psychologists, and nutritionists) and general population/priority populations as defined in this RFA.
-Applicants may propose the following types of programs: (A) Health promotion, public education, and outreach programs; (B) healthcare professional education and training programs; and (C) projects addressing both audiences with coordinated messages.
+This RFA solicits applications for health promotion, education, and outreach for prevention, early detection, and survivorship of cancer for the public.
+The target audiences for education are the general population/priority populations as defined in this RFA.
 CPRIT's prevention grants are intended to fund prevention programs and services that have a demonstrated evidence base and are culturally appropriate for the target population.
 CPRIT recognizes that many evidence-based programs have not been implemented in all populations or service settings.
 In such cases, some form of evidence (e.g., preliminary evaluation or pilot project data) that the proposed program is appropriate for the population and has a high likelihood of success must be provided.

 This RFA encourages traditional and nontraditional partnerships as well as leveraging of existing resources and dollars from other sources to address important knowledge gaps and desired behavior changes related to cancer prevention and control.
-The goals are to improve the practice and performance of healthcare practitioners and to increase the number of persons who improve their health behaviors related to the prevention of cancer, obtain recommended cancer screening tests, have cancers detected at earlier stages, and improve their quality of life if they are survivors of cancer.
+The goals are to increase the number of persons who improve their health behaviors related to the prevention of cancer, obtain recommended cancer screening tests, have cancers detected at earlier stages, and improve their quality of life if they are survivors of cancer.

-CPRIT expects measurable outcomes of supported activities, such as a significant and sustained change in public health behaviors (e.g., getting vaccinated, quitting smoking, getting screened) and change/improvement not only in professional performance but also to systems in which professionals practice, including the cost effectiveness of those systems.
+CPRIT expects measurable outcomes of supported activities, such as a significant and sustained change in public health behaviors (e.g., getting vaccinated, quitting smoking, getting screened) and change/improvement to systems including the cost effectiveness of those systems.
 Applicants must demonstrate how these outcomes will ultimately impact cancer incidence, mortality, morbidity, or quality of life.